 "Yeah?
 Did he say you look like a pig that's been taught to walk on its hind legs? 'cause it's not cheek Dud, it's true…"

-Suddenly feeling curious, Danielle continued to quietly follow as the boys turned right down a narrow alleyway she guessed was a shortcut for them.
+Suddenly feeling even more interested, Danielle continued to quietly follow as the boys turned right down a narrow alleyway she guessed was a shortcut for them.
 It was empty and much darker than the streets it linked, due to a lack of streetlamps.
 Their footsteps were muffled between garage walls on one side and a high fence on the other.

 "Think you're a big man carrying that thing, don't you?"
 Dudley said after a few seconds.